Sometimes When We Touch: Composition

 "Sometimes When We Touch" began as a song Hill wrote in 1973, at age 19, in an attempt to convince the woman he was dating to be his exclusive girlfriend; at the time, she was dating two other men.
 The lyrics were based on the relationship between Hill and the woman, and Hill's ambivalence at not being able to express his true feelings for her.
 After completing it, Hill sang the song for the woman, but his attempt was unsuccessful, as she had just recently decided to move to the United States with one of the other men she had been dating, an American football player who had just been dropped from the Toronto Argonauts, the CFL team.

 By 1976, Hill had released two albums, but had not yet broken into the American market.
-Hill was in Los Angeles, meeting with the Sam Trust, the president of his publishing company, ATV Music, when Trust told Hill that he felt that Hill's problem was that his melodies were not catchy enough, and suggested that he collaborate with American songwriter Barry Mann.
+Hill was in Los Angeles, meeting with Sam Trust, the president of his publishing company, ATV Music, when Trust told Hill that he felt that Hill's problem was that his melodies were not catchy enough, and suggested that he collaborate with American songwriter Barry Mann.
 Hill met with Mann, and gave Mann the lyrics to his song, which he had never released.
 Hill told Mann that it was simply a poem he had written, not wanting Mann to feel insulted that he was receiving a rejected song.
 Within a day, Mann had written a new melody for the song, which required Hill to write several new lines, as Mann had restructured the lyrics somewhat.